awqx/awqx.github.io/index.md

 ---

 # UNDER CONSTRUCTION

-The site is public but unfinished.
+Public but unfinished.

-# Archive
+# alχove

-This site will hold projects that I want to store publicly.
-Although GitHub Pages is useful for documentation of coding projects, other work may also be hosted here, such as essays from classes or writings that are cross-posted to other forums.
+The title is a combination of my name and alcove.
+It is also a reference to [arXiv](https://arxiv.org/).

+The site's name is pronounced like "alcove" (ˈæl koʊv).
+I plan for it to be a small niche where I can store updates, code documentation, writing projects, art, etc.

-## Goals for the Archive
+## Goals

 - Organize my work
 - Cover themes I find important